-Our policy BE02 supports the policies and approach established in the Silverton Conservation Appraisal and
+Our policy BE02 supports the policies and approach

-Management Plan and ensures that any development proposal for a location in any part of, or close enough to have an effect on, the Conservation Area addresses the impact it will have on this historic settlement.
+established in the Silverton Conservation Appraisal and Management Plan and ensures that any development proposal for a location in any part of, or close enough to have an effect on, the Conservation Area addresses the impact it will have on this historic settlement.
 It also makes certain that the same standards apply to development proposals in the wider Parish.

-Our policy aligns with current national planning policies and guidance: NPPF paras.
-184-188 conserving and enhancing the historic environment NPPG para.
-007 Addressing heritage issues Mid Devon Local Plan Our policy relates to the following Local Plan policies: Policy S1 - Sustainable development priorities Policy S9 - Environment Policy DM1 - High quality design Policy DM25 - Development affecting heritage assets
+Our policy aligns with current national planning policies and guidance:

+NPPF paras.
+174-178 conserving and enhancing the historic environment

+NPPG para.
+007 Addressing heritage issues

+Policy S9 - Environment

+Policy DM1 - High quality design

+Policy DM25 - Development affecting heritage assets